How to love Church

 How best to describe the environment?
 Let’s take a contentious issue from the 80’s when I was in my teens in our church: facial hair.

-Facial hair for men was seen as a symbol of rebellion.
-It was seen as harking back to the 60’s hippies and all sorts of tortured logic was used to arrive at a position where someone with facial hair was barely tolerated in our community and certainly was not permitted to serve in any capacity within the church.
+Facial hair for men was a symbol of rebellion.
+It was harking back to the 60’s hippies.
+All sorts of tortured logic argued that someone with facial hair should be barely tolerated in our community.
+People with facial hair could not serve in any capacity within the church.

 As a very young teenager, I remember a fairly passionate but liberal brother moved to our area with his family.
 He had a beard.